5 ways to save money on audiobooks

 Audiobooks are a great way to pass the time on long drives.
 Audiobook prices, on the other hand, are a great way to drain your wallet.

-For example, want to listen to Andy Weir's "Artemis"?
-It'll cost you $25.95 from iTunes.
+Want to listen to "The Martian" author Andy Weir's new book "Artemis"?
+It'll cost you $25.95 from iTunes in the US.
 And Audible (by way of Amazon) charges $34.95 for Stephen King's newly rediscovered "It."

 Audible